knewplay/book-programming-essential/toolset/tools.md

 For simple projects, you'll usually stage all your changes at once.
 However, for more advanced projects, you might want to be more selective about which changes you stage together, as it is an intermediary step between making changes to your project and taking a snapshot of those changes.
 While it might seem like an extra step at first, it becomes a powerful tool for organizing your project as it grows in complexity.

 > There may be certain files you don't want to be tracked and added to your repository.
 For example, you might want to exclude log files, which are automatically generated records of events in a software application.
 They can be large and change frequently, so it's typically not helpful to track them in your Git repository.
+[Read this](https://www.bmc.com/blogs/gitignore/) to learn how to ignore files.

 ### Committing changes
 When we talk about "taking a snapshot" of your project, we're actually referring to a process known as "committing" in Git.
 Once you've staged your changes, you're ready to commit them.
 In other words, it's time to save a snapshot of your current progress.